All Episodes

 It's sociopathic.

-Today's failures are victims of the one percent.
+Today's failures are victims of the 1%.

-Today's failures are victims of George Bush, victims of Republicans, victims of the founding fathers, victims of an unfair capitalistic culture.
+Today's failures are victims of George Bush, victims of Republicans, victims of the Founding Fathers, victims of an unfair capitalistic culture.

 And as such, failure in some places is a badge of honor.